winitzki/scall/tutorial/programming_dhall.md

 This works in the same way whether `F` and `G` are covariant or contravariant.
 Of course, the covariance of the resulting type constructor (`Compose F G`) depends on the covariance of `F` and `G`.
 We have seen a similar set of four constructions for ordinary (contra)functors and for filterable (contra)functors.
-The code for $M$-filterable (contra)functors is similar to what we had before.
+The code for $M$-filterable (contra)functor combinators is similar to what we had before.

 For covariant `F` and covariant `G`:
 ```dhall